ETLvsELT featured

 ETL vs ELT: Key Differences Everyone Must Know

-ETL and ELT are the most widely used methods for delivering data from one or many sources to a centralized system for easy access and analysis.
+ETL and ELT are the most widely used methods in data engineering for delivering information from one or many sources to a centralized system for easy access and analysis.
 Both consist of the extract, transform, and load stages.
 The distinction is based on the order of events.
 While you might think that a slight change in the stage sequence would have no impact, it makes a world of difference to the integration flow.

 In this post, we'll dive deep into the explanation of ETL vs ELT processes and compare them against essential criteria so you can decide which is best suited for your data pipeline.